dagostix/glowing-waffle/index.md

           covariate.labels = c("(Intercept)", "Inflows", "\\textbf{Lijphart's Index}", "\\textbf{Ideal Point}", "Gov. Effectiveness", "Rule of Law", "Democracy", "(log) GDP per capita", "(log) Population", "NATO Country", "War", "TIFA", "FTA"),  # renaming rows type = "latex")  # technically unnecessary, as latex is default. it is useful to have it as one can quickly write "text" to see a quick print while setting the changes
 ```
-#### Logarithmic transformation
-You will see here above that some variables have been transformed with a **natural logarithm**.
-Before jumping the gun and doing a superfluous log, please read the amazing words that have been written in [this stacks exchange post](https://stats.stackexchange.com/questions/298/in-linear-regression-when-is-it-appropriate-to-use-the-log-of-an-independent-va/3530#3530).
-No wiser words have been spoken about log transformations of variables, so read before doing anything that will drastically change your results!

 #### Maps
 Another beautiful way to show data, if possible, is through a **map representation of the data**.
 The blog post right here is very descriptive and creates a really clean yet colourful map.
 I have used this one many times, as it is [my "go-to" world map guide](https://brennonborbon.wordpress.com/2017/12/16/creating-simple-world-maps-in-ggplot2/).
 I do however usually prefer to choose my own colours.
 Also, check out this website/book for other really good inspirations a guides on making beautiful maps in R: Geocomputation with R in the useful links.